MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 We recommend that you download the [Microsoft Teams and related productivity services in Microsoft 365 for IT architects](https://aka.ms/ProductivityArch) poster and refer to it while you read this article.
 This poster provides detailed illustrations of how the collaboration services in Microsoft 365 relate to each other and interact.

-Also see the [File Protection Solutions in Office 365](https://docs.microsoft.com/Office365/Enterprise/microsoft-cloud-it-architecture-resources#BKMK_O365fileprotect) diagram for an overview of recommended solutions to protect your data.
+Also, see the [File Protection Solutions in Microsoft 365](https://docs.microsoft.com/Office365/Enterprise/microsoft-cloud-it-architecture-resources#BKMK_O365fileprotect) diagram for an overview of recommended solutions to protect your data.

 ## Creating a successful collaboration experience